dnsimple/dnsimple-support/content/articles/manage-url-record.markdown

 ---
 title: Add, Update, and Remove CNAME records
-excerpt: Instructions to add, update, and remove an CNAME record in DNSimple.
+excerpt: Instructions to add, update, and remove an URL record in DNSimple.
 categories:
 - DNS
 ---

-# Manage CNAME records
+# Manage URL records

 ### Table of Contents {#toc}